A FamiStudio project contains:

 Changing the playback speed

-Rotating the mouse-wheel over the play button will allow you to change the playback speed to 1/2 or 1/4 speed.
+Right-clicking on the play button will open a context menu allowing you to change the playback speed to 1/2 or 1/4 speed.
 This is useful to hear very small/short notes.

 Changing the looping mode

-- Song / None: Loops the entire song if a loop point is step, stops at the end if there are no loop point.
+- Song or None: Loops the entire song if a loop point is step, stops at the end if there are no loop point.

 - Pattern or Selection: Loops over the current pattern if there is no selection in the sequencer.
 If there is a selection, will loop over that selection.
 The icon in the toolbar will change to reflection this.